wazuh/wazuh-documentation/source/user-manual/user-administration/single-sign-on/keycloak.rst

       Click on **Save** to apply the configuration.

 #.
-Create a new group and assign the user
+Create a new group and assign the user.

    #.
 Go to **Groups > Create group** and assign a name to the group.
 In our case, this is **Wazuh-admins**.